warshit/No-Net/README.md

 # No-Net
-NoNet NoNet is a lightweight offline communication app designed primarily for college
+NoNet is a lightweight offline communication app designed primarily for college